 - Sift the flours and gradually beat into the mixture, adding the bicarbonate of soda, baking powder, coffee powder and walnuts.

-- Pour the batter into the loaf tin, place on a baking sheet and bake in the oven for 50 minutes, or until a cake tester/knife comes out clean.
+- Pour the batter into the loaf tin, place on a baking sheet and bake in the oven for about 1 hour 15 minutes, or until a cake tester/knife comes out clean.

-- Leave the cake in the tin for about 5-10 minutes, then turn out on to a wire tray to cool.
+- Leave the cake in the tin to cool for about 10 minutes, then turn out on to a wire tray to cool.

 Notes

 Also freezes well for up to 3 months - just defrost the night before.
-Banana Cake Muffins: This batter also makes 12 muffins.
-Just pour into a non-stick muffin tin and bake for 20 minutes in a hotter oven 200°C/180°C fan/400°F/Gas 6.
+Banana Cake Muffins: This batter also makes 18 muffins.
+Just pour into a non-stick muffin tin and bake for 20 minutes in a hotter oven 200°C/400°F (180°C fan/Gas 6).
 Flour: if using self-raising flour instead of all-purpose, omit the baking powder.
 There's no need to sift but recommend sifting rye, chestnut or buckwheat flours are they are more prone to lumping in the packet.
 Optional Sugar: We don't add sugar since prefer adding toppings but if you prefer eating this cake on its own, we recommend adding the small amount of soft brown sugar.
-Also great with coconut sugar.
-Per 61g serving without sugar: 3g protein, 16g carbohydrates, glycemic index: 10
+Also works well with coconut sugar.
+Per 61g slice without sugar: 3g protein, 16g carbohydrates, glycemic index: 10

 Bernadette L.